Find out about your Student visa and how to use it.

 Follow the steps in the application and if you have any questions do not hesitate to contact the International Advice team or UKVI.

 Important: After you have created a UKVI account and now have an eVisa you must still carry your BRP with you when travelling until its expiry date.
-You may need to show it to a UK Border Force Officer or to the airline you are travelling with.
+You may need to show it to a UK Border Force Officer or to the airline that you are travelling with.
+UKVI also recommends everyone keeps their BRP even when it is expired.
+Using an expired BRP as part of a future application for further permission might mean you do not need to re-enrol your fingerprints.

 Updating your UKVI account